 Who currently owns the Fontainebleau Miami Beach?

 The Soffer family has owned the Miami Beach location since 2005.
-The only recent change was in 2019, when Jeffrey Soffer became the sole owner after a family business split.
+The last structural change came in 2019, when Jeffrey Soffer became the sole owner after the Turnberry Associates split.
+No ownership change has happened since.

 Is the Fontainebleau part of Marriott or Hilton?

-No. The Fontainebleau is an independent resort.
-It is not part of Marriott, Hilton, or any other chain.
-This helps it keep its own unique style.
+No. The Fontainebleau runs as an independent resort.
+It has no affiliation with Marriott, Hilton, or any other major hotel chain.
+Fontainebleau Development owns and operates it directly, which preserves its distinct identity.

 How much is the Fontainebleau Hotel worth?

-The value changes, but the property is worth several billion dollars.
-This includes the oceanfront land, more than 1,500 rooms, and its famous clubs and restaurants.
+The property’s value runs into several billion dollars.
+That figure includes its oceanfront land, more than 1,500 guestrooms, and its portfolio of clubs and restaurants.
+The brand’s expansion to Las Vegas adds further to its overall value.

 Does the same person own the Las Vegas Fontainebleau?